An organization chart of our staff is available.

 Our Senior Educational Developers report to the Associate Director.
 They oversee programming for faculty, graduate students, and postdoctoral fellows; support the curriculum design and renewal process at Waterloo; and provide expertise on blending learning, educational technologies, and integrative learning initiatives.

-CTE's Educational Developers provide expertise for Waterloo instructors in various areas of pedagogical development: new faculty development, educational research, and writing across the curriculum.
-Educational Developers report to the Senior Educational Developer, Curriculum & Quality Enhancement and the Senior Instructional Developer, Faculty Programs.
+CTE's Educational Developers provide expertise for Waterloo instructors in various areas of pedagogical development: new faculty development, educational research, writing across the curriculum, and curriculum & quality enhancement.
+Educational Developers report to their respective Senior Educational Developers.

 Six CTE Faculty Liaisons assist instructors with teaching and learning initiatives, especially with regard to technology.
 They work closely with faculty members to determine student learning objectives and help them design learning tasks and assessment strategies.
 Faculty Liaisons report to the Senior Educational Developer, Faculty Programs.